Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 For exact connection between the ADC and FPGA, check the constraint file.

-To start the algorithm, you need to first set the switch
+To start the algorithm, you need to first set the switch number 14 to 1.
+This sets ENABLE_ALGORITHM to one.
+Then set switch 15 to 1 to enable I2S.
+If you want to send data through Ethernet, set switch 15 to one.

 ## <font size=5>**Algorithm Design (Extraction + Addressing + Combination)** </font>